nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-04-18-new-un-versioned-repository-in-tfs-2012/index.md

 ---
+title: New un-versioned repository in TFS 2012
+date: 2013-04-18
+author: MrHinsh
 id: "9452"
-title: "New un-versioned repository in TFS 2012"
-date: "2013-04-18"
-categories:
-  - "tools-and-techniques"
-tags:
-  - "configuration"
-  - "infrastructure"
-  - "tactical"
-  - "tfs"
-  - "tfs2012-2"
-  - "tools"
-coverImage: "nakedalm-experts-visual-studio-alm-6-6.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "new-un-versioned-repository-in-tfs-2012"
+slug: new-un-versioned-repository-in-tfs-2012
 aliases:
 - /blog/new-un-versioned-repository-in-tfs-2012
+tags:
+- configuration
+- infrastructure
+- tactical
+- tfs
+- tfs2012-2
+- tools
+categories:
+- tools-and-techniques
+coverImage: nakedalm-experts-visual-studio-alm-6-6.png

 ---

 In the last wave of updates to Team Foundation Service the product team has added a new “staging location” and we now have an un-versioned repository in TFS 2012.